 For higher notes above the bass clef staff's top line, we must somehow add extra lines.
 These short, additional lines are called ledger lines.
 We may add only one line to reach treble clef's range.
 The 'C' note covers that one ledger line.
 So, where does 'C' land on the treble clef?
 It's one ledger line below the treble clef staff.

-Now, one ledger line above the bass, and below the treble clef staves is 'C'.
+Again, one ledger line above the bass, and below the treble clef staves is 'C'.
 It's called Middle C, to be exact, as it's in the middle of the two staves (it's also the 'C' key in the middle of a piano).
 Connect the letters from the bass clef to the treble clef, starting from bottom:

 Notice the notes are in alphabetical order, starting from the bottom 'G'.